 - Focus on eccentric quad and hip control

-- Proprioception drills emphasizing neuromuscular control and balance
+- Proprioception drills emphasizing neuromuscular control and static/dynamic balance

-- Pool program may begin once incisions are healed
+- Aquatic exercise program may begin once incisions are healed

 - Progress cardiovascular activities as tolerated